Schedule an Appointment

 Read More Read Less

-Kris MelcherKris was raised in Beaver Dam, WI. and lives in Watertown.
-Her patient skills learned from Watertown Regional Medical clinic in Lake Mills and people skills as a hairdresser for 20 + years is perfect for Optimal Physical Therapy patients.
+Kris MelcherKris was raised in Beaver Dam and now lives in Watertown.
+She developed her patient skills while working at the Watertown Regional Medical clinic in Lake Mills, and her people skills as a hairdresser for 20 + years.
 She likes one-on-one interaction and making a patient’s life easier.

 When can a patient expect to engage with you?